 Due to the complex structure of MXF files, it's quite hard to design a generic video recovery algorithm that can repair corrupt MXF files automatically, without any assistance from an engineer.
 That's why most of the widely spread video repair tools these days either don't support MXF files, or have quite a low recovery success rate.

-As of yet there are no generic (automatic) video recovery tools that can repair corrupt MXF files.
 Unfortunately, our own tool – Restore.Media – is not an exception.
-However, our engineers have extensive experience in recovering both damaged and deleted MXF files manually.
-In this article we'll cover why manual processing is the only viable solution, as well as share our experience in repairing corrupt MXF files.
+Even though we've added new algorithms capable of handling MXF files recently, this doesn't guarantee that the damaged video files recorded with your specific camera can be repaired automatically 100% of the time.
+Yet, our engineers have extensive experience in recovering both damaged and deleted MXF files manually.
+In this article we'll cover why manual processing may sometimes be the only viable solution, as well as share our experience in repairing corrupt MXF files.

 MXF Files Structure

 Material Exchange Format (MXF) is a container or "wrapper" format used mainly for high-end production of professional video and audio media.
 MXF features full timecode and metadata support, and is designed to meet the SMPTE standards for professional video and audio production.

 On the top level, MXF files have a complex structure of nested containers, which can be divided into Header, Body and Footer sections.

 MXF Body is the key section and the biggest part of the file.
 It contains actual media data (video and audio streams), also called the "essence" elements.

 There may be multiple different streams within one MXF file encoded in a variety of different video and audio formats.
 Apart from essence elements, the Body section also contains indexes and frames made of SystemMetadata.